MATTMAC x CAID JONES

-At 500,000+ streams across platforms, Mattmac’s premiere release features poppy vocals combined with honest lyrics and heavy melodic trap beats, Mattmac’s debut 20/20 gives his listeners a glimpse into the mind of a blind creative hoping to paint vivid sonic pictures of struggle, healing, celebrating love, family and life on the rez.
+At 500,000+ streams across platforms, Mattmac’s premiere release features poppy vocals combined with hard-hitting trap beats, and thoughtfully honest lyrics that give listeners a glimpse into the mind of a blind creative as he paints vivid sonic pictures of struggle, healing, celebrating love, family and life on the rez.

-The eight-track album’s debut single “Paradise” has risen to become a popular song in the Canadian music circuit, garnering more than 50,000+ streams on Spotify, hitting top 3 on the NCI FM Indigenous Music Countdown hosted by SiriusXM and hitting top 50 on the mediabase radio charts.
-With heavy local support from Virgin Radio Winnipeg, the song has become a local sensation, with its music video hitting over 70,000 views on YouTube & Facebook combined and has been featured on CBC Indigenous, CTV National News, Winnipeg Sun, and more.
+The eight-track album’s lead single “Paradise” has risen to become a popular song in the Canadian music circuit; garnering more than 150,000+ streams on Spotify, it hit #1 on the NCI FM Indigenous Music Countdown hosted by SiriusXM, and Top 50 on the Mediabase radio charts.
+With heavy local support from Virgin Radio Winnipeg, the song has become both a national and local sensation — including features with CBC Indigenous, CTV National News, Winnipeg Sun, and more.
 He recently won Rap/Electronic Album of The Year at the Summer Solstice Indigenous Music Awards 2021.

 Mattmac was first launched into the music scene in 2016 when N’we Jinan, a travelling music studio program, visited his community and invited him to collaborate on a project.
-Pulling inspiration from his personal story, they created a song and video titled “Help You See” that has been watched early 250,000 times on YouTube and Facebook.
-Through this experience, he connected with international music artist Nelly Furtado and performed alongside her at Indigenous Day Live and We Day Canada Day in 2017.
-They continue to work together.
+Pulling inspiration from his personal story, they created a song and video titled “Help You See” that has been watched nearly 250,000 times on YouTube and Facebook.
+Through this experience, he connected with International artist Nelly Furtado, and performed alongside her at Indigenous Day Live and We Day Canada Day in 2017; they continue to work together.

 Mattmac hopes to continue to use his platform to inspire others to know that they can accomplish anything they set their mind to.